Phanaz/Phanaz/README.md

 - 👋 Hi, I’m @Phanaz
 - 👀 I’m interested in study and implement work project
 - 🌱 I’m currently working
-- 💞️ I’m finding it's good just to text what you learn fr goodness
+- 💞️ I’m finding it's good just to text what you learn for goodness

 <!---